Fooshman135/BensBudget/README.md

 Please note that the program will exit if it comes across any operating system errors or file system errors.

 Ben Katz can be contacted at BenCKatz@gmail.com.
-Thank you for your consideration.